The Map With No Streets

 “Just be yourself.”

 I’ve heard it my whole life.
-And every time, something in me went: I guess I am?
+And every time, I nodded in agreement.

 It’s the kind of advice that sounds profound until you actually sit with it.